by Edward W. Said

 Orientalism screams with pain; Said reveals unvarnished grievances and his book settles petty scores (for proof, re-read the anti-Lewis paragraph).
 Writing more in anger than in sorrow, Said lashes out against an outworn view of the world as a catharsis for his personal nemeses.
 His flawed, shoddy, and deceptive project is a disgrace and deserves to be ignored.

 Dec.
-17, 1979 update: With the publication of Said's Question of Palestine, one sees that Orientalism merely extends ideas rooted in the Arab-Israeli conflict to a larger canvas.
+17, 1979 update: With the publication of Said's Question of Palestine, one sees how Orientalism merely extended his ideas, rooted in the Arab-Israeli conflict, to a much larger canvas.

 Reader comments (1) on this item

 You can help support Daniel Pipes' work by making a tax-deductible donation to the Middle East Forum.
 Daniel J. Pipes